mf1d3l/Splunk4DFIR/README.md

 If you need to triage evtx accross a very large fleet of endpoint I rather recommend to start processing with [hayabusa](https://github.com/Yamato-Security/hayabusa) and import the hayabusa outputs into splunk.
 The Splunk4DFIR app has a dashboard to visualise hayabusa outputs.

+Some rulesets can be found already compiled [here](sigma/compiled/)

 ## Pcap to Zeek

 Drop you pcap file under `artifacts/pcap/`, then build and run the zeek container to generate zeek json output files.